 - We then asked for a graph depicting the gender breakdown for all tweets with positive sentiment for this data source.

 With very little code, we’re able to create and visualize complex queries.
 Neat, huh?
 We’ll be adding more visualizations to the API as time passes.
-And by all means, if you have any suggestions, please let us know!

 Data mining Twitter with Python - A little more detail